Zero-Shot 3D Shape Correspondence: Method

-To produce dense point-to-point shape correspondence, we employ a functional maps-based approach, Bijective and Continuous Iterative Closest Point (BCICP) \cite{ren2018continuous}.
-Specifically, we first use the computed region (segment)-wise correspondences and convert them into functional descriptors using the strategy from \cite{kleiman2019robust}.
-This method takes as input region correspondences, decomposes them into individual connected components on each shape, and then formulates functional descriptor constraints based on region preservation.
-We then use these descriptor constraints (also known as ``probe functions'' for functional maps \cite{ovsjanikov2016computing}) and formulate a least squares problem following \cite{ren2018continuous}, which aims to compute a functional map matrix $\mathbf{C}$ that preserves the descriptors, while also promoting orientation preservation as well as orthogonality and Laplacian commutativity of the computed functional map matrix.
-Finally, we convert the computed functional map $\mathbf{C}$ to a point-to-point map and iteratively refine it using the BCICP refinement strategy \cite{ren2018continuous}.
 This gives, as output, a dense point-to-point correspondence between each 3D shape pair.
 Interestingly, while functional maps primarily target near-isometric shapes, our initialization with SAM-3D allows us to generate high-quality dense maps even for challenging non-isometric shape pairs, as will be shown in Figure \ref{fig:dense}.
-Nevertheless, artifacts in point-to-point maps can occur due to the use of the functional map framework, and we leave the development of a correspondence densification technique that can adapt to strongly non-isometric shapes, as future work.
+Nevertheless, artifacts in point-to-point maps can occur due to the use of the functional map framework, and we leave the development of a correspondence densification technique that can adapt to strongly non-isometric shapes, to future work.